MidnightLightning/apps/README.md

 ## Introduction

-This is a monorepo for modules and apps related to the [/r/daonuts](https://www.reddit.com/r/daonuts).
+This is a monorepo for modules and apps related to the [/r/daonuts](https://www.reddit.com/r/daonuts) project.

 ## Deploy locally